 You really need to check out all of My Potting Bench Ideas, Including the “Outhouse Potting Bench”.
 And now, here we are all these years later and this spring I think I’m going to build a new potting system.
 Stay tuned for that.
 I’ll post photos when it’s done.

-Not really, we staged this photo because it’s not cool to take photos of your customers and upload them to the world wide web.
+Not really, we staged this photo because it’s not cool to take photos of your customers and upload them to the worldwide web.
 But this photo is really, really interesting because . . .
 Kevin is on the left, Duston in the background on the right and the pretend customer?
-That’s Duston’s now wife, Lorelei.
+That’s Duston’s now-wife, Lorelei.
 This photo was taken long before they were married and now here they are all these years later with boys.
-By the time you read this Kevin will have two children as well.

 Thank you for taking this stroll back in time with me.
 I truly enjoyed putting this article together.